-‘Star Trek: TNG’ Celebrates 30 Years In 2017, Rare Behind The Scenes Info Made Available
+‘Star Trek: TNG’ Celebrates 30 Years In 2017, Rare Behind-The-Scenes Info Made Available

 30 Years: Looking Back On TNG

 Despite having premiered and since ended many years ago, it is amazing how large the following for Next Generation is.
-The fan community around Star Trek: TNG remains strong, rivaling (if not exceeding) the fan-base for the original 60s TV series.
+The fan community around Star Trek: TNG remains strong, rivaling (if not exceeding) the fanbase for the original 60s TV series.
 TNG cast members are popular attractions at Star Trek conventions around the world.

 Following the end of the TNG television series in 1994, there was a series of Star Trek movies featuring the TNG cast, including the fan-favorite Star Trek: First Contact in 1996.
 A more action-oriented film, it was one of the most successful Star Trek movies, even when including those featuring the original series cast.